+Critical understanding of evidence-based research is the basis of professional knowledge.
 The advancement of knowledge depends on systematic, rigorous, and theoretically-informed approaches and scientific methods of investigation.
-As an introduction to research methods in special education study, the course examines the research process in its broadest context, covering areas such as: philosophy of science, theories of knowledge, research methodologies, ethical processes, and research outcomes.
-It provides a basic grounding in research design and data analysis.
+As an introduction to research methods in special education study, the course examines the research process in its broadest context, covering areas such as: philosophy of science, theories of knowledge, research and statistical methodologies, ethical decision processes, and communicating research outcomes.
+It provides a basic grounding in research design and data analysis for scientific discovery.
 The course will cover a selection of quantitative and qualitative research methods that generate answers to specific research questions in special education issues.